When to send a job offer email

 The goal of an offer letter is to give candidates the information they need to choose between accepting or declining the offer.
-The advantage of sending an email offer letter is that you can attach other relevant, supplementary documents to help a candidate make this decision – without having to send a lengthy email.
-For example, you can include company policies, benefits information, compensation plans, or other documents that an employee needs to sign before their start date.
+The advantage of sending a job offer email is that you can attach other relevant, supplementary documents to help a candidate make this decision—without having to send a lengthy email.
+For example, you can include company policies, benefits information, compensation plans or other documents that an employee needs to sign before their start date.
 However, avoid overwhelming the candidate with documents.
-Provide just enough to help them determine if the role and company is a good fit for them.
+Provide just enough to help them determine if the role and company are a good fit for them.

 Send the offer letter as an email attachment

 If you’re sending a PDF version of your employment offer letter as an email attachment, write a brief message for the email body.
 With an enthusiastic and celebratory tone, explain to the candidate that they can find the offer letter attached.
-Here is a template you can customize for the body of your offer letter email:
+We’ve included a job offer letter email template below: